Kaushal28/SDE-Interview-Resources/SQL vs NoSQL.md

 ## Use SQL when
 - You don't expect too many changes going forward.
 Limited amounts of data volume with limited data types and static data structure.
-- You want to ensure ACID properties for all your transactions
+- You want to ensure ACID properties for all your transactions (ACID properties/transactions are not ensured across multiple documents in NoSQL)
 - There are considerable amount of transactions in your application.
 SQL databases are mature and well suited for executing heavy duty and complex transactions.
+- high amount of data consistency is required
 - better community support is required to ensure less challenges at the time of development

 ## Use NoSQL when